-Located in Embu County, Mbeere district, these open savannah grasslands dotted with small hills with bushy vegetation scattered acacia and baobab trees.
+Located in Embu County, Mbeere district, these open savannah grasslands are dotted with small hills with bushy vegetation scattered with acacia and baobab trees.
 The river lines have thick undergrowth.
 The confluence of river Tana and river Thiba.
-Two of the “Seven folk dam” hydroelectric dams – Kamburu dam and Masinga dam which forms formidable biodiversity.
+Two of the “Seven folk dam” hydroelectric dams – the Kamburu dam and the Masinga dam forms formidable biodiversity.

 Attractions include elephants, giraffes, zebra, lesser kudu, buffaloes, bushbucks, waterbucks, bush pigs, warthogs, monkeys, baboons, impalas, hartebeest and duikers.
 The carnivores include jackals, genet cats, hyenas and the occasional leopard.
 The small unsung animals include rock and tree hyrax, mongoose, tortoise, porcupine and squirrel.
 The hippos, crocodiles and some reptiles are also residents here.
 The area has been recognized as an IBA – Important Bird Area with over 200 species recorded.

 The reason for this is because of its location and is rarely visited by tourists; consequently, you will find it a place of calm and tranquillity enabling you to view the reserves with plentiful wildlife in perfect peace.